fujitatomoya/ros2ai/doc/overview.md

 # API Parameter Adjustment

 - for more stable AI behavior.
-- performance and accuracy compariwon.
+- performance and accuracy comparison.
 - latency for user experience.

 <!---